BASIC: Other

 The various Microsoft, Lotus, and Corel office suites and related products are programmable with Visual Basic in one form or another, including LotusScript, which is very similar to VBA 6.
 The Host Explorer terminal emulator uses WWB as a macro language; or more recently the programme and the suite in which it is contained is programmable in an in-house Basic variant known as Hummingbird Basic.
 The VBScript variant is used for programming web content, Outlook 97, Internet Explorer, and the Windows Script Host.
 WSH also has a Visual Basic for Applications (VBA) engine installed as the third of the default engines along with VBScript, JScript, and the numerous proprietary or open source engines which can be installed like PerlScript, a couple of Rexx-based engines, Python, Ruby, Tcl, Delphi, XLNT, PHP, and others; meaning that the two versions of Basic can be used along with the other mentioned languages, as well as LotusScript, in a WSF file, through the component object model, and other WSH and VBA constructions.
-VBScript is one of the languages that can be accessed by the 4Dos, 4NT, and Take Command enhanced shells.
+VBScript is one of the languages that can be accessed by the 4DOS, 4NT, and Take Command enhanced shells.
 SaxBasic and WWB are also very similar to the Visual Basic line of Basic implementations.
 The pre-Office 97 macro language for Microsoft Word is known as WordBASIC.
 Excel 4 and 5 use Visual Basic itself as a macro language.
-Chipmunk Basic, an old-school interpreter similar to BASICs of the 1970s, is available for Linux, Microsoft Windows and macOS.
+Chipmunk Basic, an interpreter similar to BASICs of the 1970s, is available for Linux, Windows, and macOS.

 Legacy

 The ubiquity of BASIC interpreters on personal computers was such that textbooks once included simple "Try It In BASIC" exercises that encouraged students to experiment with mathematical and computational concepts on classroom or home computers.
 Popular computer magazines of the day typically included type-in programs.

 Futurist and sci-fi writer David Brin mourned the loss of ubiquitous BASIC in a 2006 Salon article as have others who first used computers during this era.
-In turn, the article prompted Microsoft to develop and release Small Basic; it also inspired similar projects like Basic-256.
-Dartmouth held a 50th anniversary celebration for BASIC on 1 May 2014, as did other organisations; at least one organisation of VBA programmers organised a 35th anniversary observance in 1999.
+In turn, the article prompted Microsoft to develop and release Small Basic; it also inspired similar projects like Basic-256 and the web based Quite Basic.
+Dartmouth held a 50th anniversary celebration for BASIC on 1 May 2014.
+The pedagogical use of BASIC has been followed by other languages, such as Pascal, Java and particularly Python.

 Dartmouth College celebrated the 50th anniversary of the BASIC language with a day of events on April 30, 2014.
 A short documentary film was produced for the event.